 Raw data and overall scores from each of the outcome measures (detailed in Table 2 above) will be inputted into SPSS, and analysed using descriptive statistics, to gain an understanding of population characteristics in both the intervention and standard care settings, as well as to assess process issues in the collection of these data such as missing/incomplete and poor quality data, data entry issues.
 Analysis using descriptive statistics is appropriate in feasibility studies (86).
-Matheson, MacLennan and Foster will be involved in the quantitative data analysis.
+Matheson, MacLennan Foster and Clark will be involved in the quantitative data analysis.
+Clark will be responsible for inputting the data into SPSS.

 The Framework Method (87) will be used for the management and analysis of all qualitative data (interviews and observational fieldnotes) because of its ability to support the analysis of the six different settings as cases and because it allows straightforward within case and between case comparisons (87).
 Framework involves five stages: (1) familiarisation, where the transcripts are read multiple times; (2) identifying a thematic framework, whereby the researchers recognise emerging themes in the dataset; (3) indexing, which involves identifying data that correspond to a theme; (4) charting, in which the specific pieces of data are arranged in tables according to themes; and (5) mapping and interpretation, involving analysis of key characteristics in the tables and providing an interpretation of the dataset (87).
-Parkes, Fotopoulou and Foster will be involved in the detailed qualitative analysis work.
+Parkes, Fotopoulou, Foster and Patrick will be involved in the detailed qualitative analysis work.
 The observational data will be in the form of semi-structured fieldnotes.